-9. Secure the fuel tank using the block of wood and glue it by C.A glue.
+9. Secure the fuel tank.

 SERVO INSTALLATION INSTALLING THE FUSELAGE SERVOS

 - Install the rubber grommets and brass collets into the elevator, rudder and throttle servos.
 Test fit the servos into the servo tray.
 Trim the tray if necessary to fit your servos - 2.
 Mount the servos to the tray using the mounting screws provided with your radio system.